Close Menu

 You can apply for two types of benefits through the Social Security Administration.
 First, you can apply for Social Security Disability Insurance benefits (SSDI).
 SSD benefits require you to have a lengthy work history.
 They also require you to have paid your taxes.
 You need to pay taxes for the government to set aside your monthly disability benefits.
 SSD benefits come with Medicare.
 Learn about Medicare benefits.
 Medicare also comes with retirement benefits.

 Each of these programs requires you to have a disability that keeps you from working for over 12 months.
 If you have a bone fracture that will not heal, then you should apply for benefits.
-Learn more about what you need to do to apply for SSD benefits.
+Learn how to do to apply for SSD benefits.

 BONE FRACTURES AND DISABILITY BENEFITS -Elevated View Of Man's Broken Leg In Cast